2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/organize-code.md

 ## Splitting Razor Templates with Code-Behind

-_This is a new feature in 2sxc 11_
+_This is new in 2sxc 11 - you can find a [video about this](xref:Specs.Cms.Templates.RazorCodeBehind) in the specs_

 Just create another file with the identical name as your template file, but with `.code.cshtml` as the extension.
 So you'll then have something like: